dev1980/facebook-clone/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](issues/).

-## Future Imporvements
-- Use sass for styling.
-- Implement option for user to delete comments.

-## Show your support

-Give a ⭐️ if you like this project!

-## 📝 License

-This project is [MIT](lic.url) licensed.